spring-attic/reactor-ipc/README.md

     }
 ```

-### AeronSubscriber + AeronPublisher
+### AeronSubscriber + AeronFlux
-A combination of AeronSubscriber playing a role of signals sender and AeronPublisher playing a role of signals receiver allows transporting data from a subscriber to a publisher over Aeron in both unicast and multicast modes.
+A combination of AeronSubscriber playing a role of signals sender and AeronFlux playing a role of signals receiver allows transporting data from a sender to a receiver over Aeron in both unicast and multicast modes.

-AeronSubscriber awaiting for connections from AeronPublisher:
+AeronSubscriber awaiting for connections from AeronFlux:
 ```java
 AeronSubscriber subscriber = AeronSubscriber.create(new Context()
     .senderChannel("udp://serverbox:12000"));